matthewscheney/631_project_golf_purse/README.md

 * I don't believe I'll need to clean the data as it is precise, specific to what I need, and void of any outliers or invalid rows.
     * However, I will use the opportunity to standardize the data - numeric, percentages, lower case objects, etc.

+  My data is stored in my github repository as a release: https://github.com/matthewscheney/631_project_golf_purse/releases

 ## 4. Methods

 Summarize how you analyzed the data: